MT ferrules require different polishing procedures

 Making MPO-type assemblies

 The presence of multiple fibers and the polymer ferrule material mean that the assembly-production processes are substantially different from those used with traditional single-fiber ceramic or metal ferrules.
 The main differences are in polishing: materials required; the number of steps involved; and the industry-defined finished geometries of the polished end-face.
-Of course, the need to achieve low-loss connections for multiple fibers, say 48 or 72, in one mated pair further reinforces the need to carefully follow well-established procedures to minimize quality and yield problems.
+Achieving low-loss connections for multiple fibers in one mated pair is much more complicated than with single-fiber connections, further reinforcing the need to carefully follow well-established procedures to minimize quality and yield problems.
 In short, all challenges and difficulties in achieving good terminations are multiplied for MPO connectors.

 Several vendors offer MT ferrules, and they use different polymers.
 The polymers’ properties have a bearing on the polishing procedures.
 At least three of the vendors use a variant of polyphenylene sulfide (PPS), a thermoplastic polymer.
 The ceramic materials used for cylindrical ferrules are more uniform among vendors, and identical or very similar polishing processes can be used for cylindrical-ferrule connectors from different vendors.
 For MPO connectors, there is greater variation among the procedures used by different assembly manufacturers.